IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 ---

-# Part C: Extend the Banking application in Bluemix
+# Part C: Extend the banking application in Bluemix

 ## 1. Start with Node.js on Bluemix